-In a country known for its untouched nature, "tramping" is the national pastime; and what a "tramp" this is.
-The Grand Traverse is comprised of the 24-mile Routeburn Track and the 25 mile Greenstone Valley Walk.
-This six-day walking adventure, cuts through Mount Aspiring National Park, and Fiordland National Park.
+Grand Traverse: Comprised of the 24-mile Routeburn Track and the 25-mile Greenstone Valley Walk, this six-day walking adventure cuts through Mount Aspiring National Park and Fiordland National Park.
 The trek is not strenuous and provides stunning views of abundant forests, mountain streams, lakes, and waterfalls.
-Guided tours are available and solo hikers must register with local authorities.
+Guided tours are available, and solo hikers must register with local authorities.